buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 *Readings parallel to Chapters 6–7 of Harvey*

-- SN 35.238: The Simile of the Vipers translated by Bhikkhu Sujato ([on SuttaCentral](https://suttacentral.net/sn35.238/en/sujato)) ([pdf](https://drive.google.com/file/d/1V8KoOvx3EWgMAZ_abdBovQGpvG1SN7_k/view?usp=drivesdk))
+{% include inline_content.html category="canon" slug="sn35.238" %}
 - Gives some vivid imagery to illustrate the Buddhist outlook on life.
 The class might take a brief look at Buddhist artwork here and a skilled teacher might explain the relationship between art, metaphor and self-transformation across the Buddhist traditions.
 (I'll add such a lecture here if I can find a good one)
 - Mostly this text is included here to note that vivid metaphors have always been a part of Buddhism, even in the oldest texts of the Theravada Tradition.
 - These themes will return vividly at the end of chapter 11 for those reading _Harvey_.

 ### The Practice of Buddhism